vuestorefront/storefront-api/docs/guide/integration/prices-how-to.md

 # Prices how-to

-Vue Storefront has two modes of calculating the product prices:
-- Client side (when `config.tax.calculateServerSide` is set to `false`) - that can be usefull in case the tax should be recalculated based on the address change,
-- Server side (when `config.tax.calculateServerSide` is set to `true`) - which is our default mode.

-Depending on the mode, taxes are calulated by [`taxCalc.ts` client side](https://github.com/DivanteLtd/vue-storefront/blob/5f2b5cd6a8496a60884c091e8509d3b58b7a0358/core/modules/catalog/helpers/taxCalc.ts#L74) or [`taxcalc.js` server side](https://github.com/DivanteLtd/vue-storefront-api/blob/d3d0e7892cd063bbd69e545f3f2b6fdd9843d524/src/lib/taxcalc.js#L251-L253).

-You may see that both these files are applying **exactly** the same logic.

 In order to calculate the prices and taxes we need first toget the proper tax rate.
-It's based on [`taxrate`](https://github.com/DivanteLtd/vue-storefront-integration-sdk#taxrate-entity) entity, stored in the Elastic.
-Each product can have the property [`product.tax_class_id`](https://github.com/DivanteLtd/vue-storefront/blob/5f2b5cd6a8496a60884c091e8509d3b58b7a0358/core/modules/catalog/helpers/taxCalc.ts#L213) set.
-Depending on it's value Vue Storefront is applying the `taxrate`, it's also applying the [country and region to the filter](https://github.com/DivanteLtd/vue-storefront/blob/5f2b5cd6a8496a60884c091e8509d3b58b7a0358/core/modules/catalog/helpers/taxCalc.ts#L226).
+It's based on [`taxrate`](./integration.md#taxrate-entity) entity, stored in the Elastic.
+Each product can have the property `product.tax_class_id` set.
+Depending on it's value Storefront Api is applying the `taxrate`, it's also applying the country and region to the filter.

 **Note:** We're currently not supporting searching the tax rules by `customer_tax_class_id` neither by the `tax_postcode` fields of `taxrate` entity.
 Pull requests more than welcome ;)